To start building up a query specifically for purposes, you can use the select() convenience method on Purpose itself.

 Specify the type of policy (granting, denying or masking the data of assets with the tags in the purpose).

-(Optional) Specify the names of groups you want the policy to apply to.
+(Optional) Specify the names of internal groups you want the policy to apply to.
 At least this or the list of users, or all users must be provided.

 (Optional) Specify the usernames of users you want the policy to apply to.
 At least this or the list of groups, or all users must be provided.